pragma-git/pragma-git/docs/index.md

 -   Settings, handling repository, branches, remotes, cloning as well as software preferences

--   Fully git compatible, try it, and use together with other clients
+-   Fully git compatible, use by iteself, or together with other clients